Method

 Waveform misfit

-Waveform data is preprocessed before misfit calculation: Before the misfit is calculated, observed and synthetic data are tapered within a time window and bandpass filtered (see above).
-The misfit in Grond can further be based on the maximum waveform correlation.
+Waveform data is preprocessed before misfit calculation in time or frequency domain: Observed and synthetic data are tapered within a time window and bandpass filtered.

 Satellite misfit